clarissazea/Jarkom-Modul-1-2025-K11/README.md

             # Extract last 8 bytes (HID data)
             hid_data = packet.load[-8:]

-            # Parse HID report structure
             modifier = hid_data[0]  # Byte 0: Modifier keys
             keycode = hid_data[2]   # Byte 2: Keycode

-            # Skip if no key pressed or same as last key (debounce)
             if keycode == 0 or keycode == last_key:
                 continue

             last_key = keycode

-            # Check if keycode is in our mapping
             if keycode in HID_MAP:
                 # Check for Shift modifier (0x02 or 0x20)
                 is_shift = (modifier & 0x02) != 0